Kirm Perpar Gorjup: Law firm in Slovenia

 News

-We are proud to announce that Kirm Perpar Law Firm has been ranked in the Chambers Global Guide 2026, one of the world’s most respected legal directories.
+We are proud to announce that Kirm Perpar Gorjup Law Firm has been ranked in the Chambers Global Guide 2026, one of the world’s most respected legal directories.

 In addition to the firm ranking, Andrej Kirm and Matej Perpar have been individually recognised as leading lawyers in their field.
 This recognition reflects their professional excellence, dedication to clients, and consistent delivery of high-quality legal services in complex domestic and cross-border matters.